Are children supervised at all times, even when they are sleeping?

 Lead Teacher Qualifications

-Does the lead teacher in a child care center have a bachelor’s degree in a child-related field?
+Does the lead teacher in a child care center has a bachelor’s degree in a child-related field?

 Does the teacher give children lessons and toys that are right for their ages?